The Settlers: Heritage of Kings: Promotion and release

 In August 2004, the game was shown at the Games Convention, where Gameswelt's Vitus Hoffmann noted, "a lot of the basic micromanagement has been jettisoned in favour of more user-friendly playability and better pacing".
 In a 4players preview, Marcel Kleffmann opined that the game played more like an Age of Empires title than any previous Settlers title.
-In a second preview, written several weeks prior to the game's release, he reiterated his impression that the game played similarly to Age of Empires, but also argued that it "felt" like a Settlers game, suggesting the difference between it and Settlers IV was no greater than the difference between the first two games on the one hand, and Settlers III on the other.
+In a second preview, written several weeks before the game's release, he reiterated his impression that the game played similarly to Age of Empires, but also argued that it "felt" like a Settlers game, suggesting the difference between it and Settlers IV was no greater than the difference between the first two games on the one hand, and Settlers III on the other.

 Towards the end of September, Blue Byte advertised for a closed beta, specifically seeking casual gamers, families, and people with little interest in real-time strategies.
 In November, Ubisoft announced they would be releasing both a standard edition and a Limited Edition in Germany.
 Both editions would feature the game, a "making-of" featurette, and a live performance by Apocalyptica from the 2004 Games Convention.
 The Limited Edition would also feature an A4 size sticker, a "medieval style" pen, a keychain, and a two-sided poster.
 The game was also released on Steam, and in 2009 on GOG.com.